bdpalladino/rails-getting-started-7/README.md

 Creating the sample Blog app used as a learning exercise in the  Ruby on Rails, [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) guide for v7.0.4

-Note: PostgreSQL has been used as the dtabase for this app instead of the default database (SQLite).
+**Note:** PostgreSQL has been used as the database for this app instead of the default database (SQLite).
 To clone this repo and use this code, you will need to install [PostgreSQL](https://www.postgresql.org/download/) and configure it on your machine.
 I am using [OS X](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-macos).

 Guide Sections Completed: